-- Once it gets attached, there occurs formation of body parts like legs, hands, eyes etc.
+- Once it gets attached, there occurs the formation of body parts like legs, hands, eyes etc.

-- The embryo is then called as a fetus.
+- The embryo is then called a foetus.

 - It is defined as the process in which an animal’s body structure abruptly changes through cell growth and differentiation.

 - Examples of this kind are frogs and insects.

 The life cycle of a frog: